oodavid/oodavid.com/content/about-me.md

 {{< tech >}}

-_**NB** - A few of these are whole ecosystems and represent a huge number of technologies.
+_**NB** - A few of these are ecosystems that represent a huge number of technologies.
 It would be absurd to say "I know AWS", few people truly could.
 I've used many of their services and systems on a day-to-day basis._

 ## Hands on Experience